daisy/accessible-books-in-browsers/README.md

 Transform EPUB with Media Overlays into a series of HTML files for reading directly on the web.

-A typical conversion creates the following files:
+A typical conversion creates the following files (see an [example fileset](https://github.com/daisy/accessible-books-on-the-web/tree/main/demos/moby-dick)):
 - HTML files with the original contents, plus reading interface controls and links to the TOC, Previous, and Next pages.
 - An About page containing publication metainformation
 - A TOC based on the original EPUB Nav Document